Jose-MPM/Notes/Courses/EnglishVI/English Exercises.md

 	- What was her nickname?
 The sun queen
 	- What did she design in 1948? solar panel

-# Integrantes

-Apuntes

 adelante de-in front of = u r in the classroom enfrente de- across from = en frente

-into(intu)
+into(intu)-adentro
-out of
+out of- afuera
-from ... to ...
+from ... to ... desde hasta
-the gost is up the stairs
+the gost is up the stairs- arriba throught - a través de
-throught

 # Silent letters
 ghoust-goust